Which of the following is a disadvantage of asexual reproduction ... | Channels for Pearson+

 1

-Understand the concept of asexual reproduction: Asexual reproduction involves a single organism or cell dividing to produce offspring that are genetically identical to the parent.
-This process does not involve the fusion of gametes.
+Understand the concept of asexual reproduction: Asexual reproduction involves a single organism reproducing without the involvement of another organism, resulting in offspring that are genetically identical to the parent.

 Watch next